donkirkby/chess-kit/raw_rules/rules.md

 ## Table of Contents

-* [Zombie Chess][zombie-chess] is a game where you bury each piece you capture under one of your pieces.
-If you move off a buried piece, it comes back from the dead as a zombie.
-(2 players, chess set, coins, pencils, and paper)
-* [Masquerade Chess][masquerade-chess] is a combination of chess and deduction games like Mastermind.
-Pieces move regularly, except when they capture.
-Start the game by choosing which capture moves each of your opponent's pieces will use, then try to deduce how each of your pieces can capture.
-(2 players, chess set, pencils, and paper)

-[zombie-chess]: #zombie-chess
-[masquerade-chess]: #masquerade-chess

 ## Zombie Chess
 Just because you've captured a piece doesn't mean you can stop worrying about it.
 In Zombie Chess, it can come back from the dead and shamble across the board